rust-bitcoin/hammersbald/README.md

 ### Table file

-The data file starts with a magic number in two bytes spelling BCFF in hex.
+The data file starts with a magic number in two bytes spelling BCDB (for blockchain data base) in hex.
 Thereafter any number of buckets storing 5 byte pointers into data.

 The length of the table file allows calculation of current S and L of linear hashing: